iamsitting/iamsitting.github.io/content/papers/security.md

 These are not warnings of damnation—but of loss for the believer who fails to grow, endure, or steward what has been entrusted.

-At this point, it's important to recall the common ground.
-Salvation is received freely by faith through the grace of God.
-However, reward is earned by works through the maturity of the believer.
+At this point, it's important to recall our foundational common ground.
+Initial salvation—justification and regeneration—is received by faith alone through the grace of God.
+This never changes.
+However, reward is earned through faithful works as the believer matures.
+This maintains our key distinction: faith alone for initial salvation, works for reward.

+This distinction between salvation and reward immediately addresses the motivation objection to eternal security.

 ### B. Motivation Reframed: Desire for Reward